Clinical Trials Logo

 Study type: Interventional

-The goal of the study is to evaluate descriptively the effect of crizanlizumab + standard of care and standard of care alone on renal function in sickle cell disease patients ≥ 16 years with chronic kidney disease due to sickle cell nephropathy.
+The goal of the study was to evaluate descriptively the effect of crizanlizumab + standard of care and standard of care alone on renal function in sickle cell disease patients ≥ 16 years with chronic kidney disease due to sickle cell nephropathy.

 NCT ID: NCT03478917 Completed - Clinical trials for Sickle Cell Disease (SCD)